Home Travel Belgium Visa Belgium If you live in the Maldives

-Official documents issued by public authorities (marriage, birth, and death certificates, or diplomas, police clearance certificates and affidavits) have to be legalised before the submission in a visa file.
-Click here for all details on legalisations.
+Official documents issued by public authorities (marriage, birth, and death certificates, or diplomas, police clearance certificates and affidavits) have to be legalized before the submission in a visa file.
+Click here for all details on legalizations.

 If those documents are not directly written in English, they have to be translated by a sworn translator in one of the Belgian national language.
 Click here for all details on translations.

 Belgian embassies and consulates general must submit certain visa applications to the Immigration Office of the Federal Public Service Home Affairs for a final decision.
 It is the only competent authority with regards to the admittance, stay, residence and removal of foreigners from Belgian territory.

 In such a case, your file number will be communicated to you by the embassy or consulate general upon the submission of your file to the Immigration Office.
 From this stage onwards, the Immigration Office is the only authority to contact, if you wish to know the status of your application.

 With the file number you can inquire about the status of your application (Boulevard Pacheco 44, 1000 Brussels, T: +32.2.793.80.00, firstname.lastname@example.org).
 Using this number, you can also check the status of your visa application on the Immigration Office website.

 Once a decision has been taken, the Embassy or Honorary Consulate of Belgium will inform you personally.